IanMcLo/bip-39-dice/README.md

 - ✅ Pasting the entropy hex into Ian Coleman's tool will reproduce your seed words.
  - ⚠️ Different tools may convert dice rolls to entropy using different methods.
 Always verify by comparing the **entropy hex** and resulting mnemonic, not by re-entering dice rolls into other tools.

-**The core security principle:** Your seed phrase is valid and verifiable via the entropy hex, regardless of byte ordering.
-Always verify by checking the mnemonic against the entropy, not by re-rolling dice.
+**The core security principle:** Your seed phrase is valid and independently verifiable from the displayed entropy hex.
+Different dice-conversion conventions may produce different entropy from the same rolls, so always verify the entropy hex and resulting mnemonic rather than re-entering the rolls into another tool.

 ---